ZanZver/GitMD/README.md

 ## Short intro

 - Hi!
-I am Zan, student at Birmingham City University (BCU) on Computer and Data science.
+I am Zan, student at Birmingham City University (BCU) on Computer and Data science🧑‍💻🧑‍🔬.
 My interest is in data science!
 You can see my personal and university work here.
 Take a look around, if you need me, feel free to send me a message on LinkedIn!

 My timetable in the UK:
 - 2018-2019<br />
-    -got 1st class in my 1st year<br />
+    -got 1st class in my 1st year 📗<br />
     -completed apprenticeship in IT<br />
 - 2019-2020<br />
-    -got 1st class in my 2nd year<br />
+    -got 1st class in my 2nd year 📘<br />
     -started with a placement year<br />
 - 2020-2021<br />
-    -finished the placement<br />
+    -finished the placement 🧑‍💼<br />
 - 2021-2022
-    -started the 3th year of university<br />
+    -started the 3th year of university 🎓<br />

 ### Connect with me:
 [<img align="left" alt="ZanZver | LinkedIn" width="22px" src="https://pics.freeicons.io/uploads/icons/png/16090541531530099327-512.png" />][linkedin]